The official Government Right to Buy website

 The Government has plans to extend Right to Buy to more housing association tenants.
 These plans are currently being developed and if you would like us to keep in touch about progress, you can sign up here.

-The Government has recently announced an expanded regional voluntary Right to Buy pilot scheme.
-Further detail on the roll-out of this pilot will be announced shortly.
+The Government announced an expanded regional Right to Buy pilot at Autumn Statement 2016 and more details will be announced in due course.

 The housing associations that took part in the initial pilot and the Local Authority areas are listed in the table below: